golanlevin/DrawingWithMachines/generating_svg/README.md

 * [rad-lines](https://msurguy.github.io/rad-lines/) by @msurguy, a readymade tool for generating SVGs of rotating patterns
 * [Great96](https://isohedral.ca/great-96/), a tool for generating Islamic tiling geometric patterns
 * [AudioPlotter](https://audioplotter.ars.is/), a tool for generating SVGs of audio waveforms from sound files
+* [DrawingBotV3](https://github.com/SonarSonic/DrawingBotV3) a tool to create stylised line drawings from images

+---

 ### Other Programming Toolkits

+*These are mostly obsolete or experimental.*

 * [cozyvec](https://brubsby.itch.io/cozyvec) by @brubsby is "a tiny terminal program for creating plotter art" with JavaScript.
 * [D3.js](https://d3js.org/), "A JavaScript library for manipulating documents based on data", widely used in data visualization.
 Can export SVG as described [here](https://observablehq.com/@mbostock/saving-svg).